Inside The AOC Meme Machine

 Want to support more reporting like this?
 Become a BuzzFeed News member today.

 AOC is the brightest political star born fully of the social media age, and how her political image has functioned online is emblematic of how society now experiences politics.
 A detailed examination of her digital persona offers a glimpse into the new digital partisanship — how Americans cleave to their ideological matches.
-Her rise and portrayal offers insight into the central qualities of contemporary politics — relatability, authenticity, and communities built around their identity.
-And the intense enmity to her shows how those very same qualities can repel people.
+Her rise and portrayal offer insight into the central qualities of contemporary politics: relatability, authenticity, and communities built around their identity.
+And the intense enmity toward her shows how those very same qualities can repel people.

 “All of our political foundations come from wherever we have our communities,” said Ashley Hinck, an assistant professor at Xavier University in Cincinnati, where she specializes in political fandom.
 Where people’s most important relationships with public figures used to be local, or via the one-way communication of mainstream media, the new political communities take root in the two-way connections of social media.